 NBC for Champaign-Urbana, but not much more

-Before WCHU, NBC programming was seen over all of east central Illinois was seen on WCIA and in color too!
-Channel 3 had picked up a secondary affiliation with the network along with its primary affiliation of CBS.
 This would monopolize the two strongest broadcast networks for WCIA.
-WCIA would air an occasional NBC program such as “Dragnet,” “Grouch Marx-You Bet Your Life,” “Colgate Comedy Hour,” “Your Hit Parade” and other special events from 1953 to 1958.
-It was also WCIA's only source of color programming outside of a very rare CBS color presentation during that period.
-WCIA had converted to broadcast color from network programming in 1955, now with the loss of NBC WCIA would not be able to “show off” to central Illinois color TV viewers.
+WCIA would air an occasional NBC program such as "Dragnet," "Groucho Marx-You Bet Your Life," "Colgate Comedy Hour," "Your Hit Parade," and other special events from 1953 to 1958.
+It was also WCIA's only source of color programming, aside from an infrequent CBS color presentation during that period.
+WCIA converted to broadcast color from network programming in 1955; now, with the loss of NBC, WCIA cannot "show off" its technical dominance to central Illinois color TV viewers.

 (photo Urbana Courier)